Mixed-symmetry fields in de Sitter space: a group theoretical glance: Characters from Bernstein-Gel'fand-Gel'fand resolutions

 \section{Characters from Bernstein-Gel'fand-Gel'fand resolutions}

-In \cite{Shaynkman:2004vu}, the structure of $\so^*(2+d)$ modules (where $*$ denotes the complexified algebra) was spelled out using BGG resolutions for generalised Verma modules (see \cite{Gavrilik:1975ae,Klimyk:1976ac} for earlier similar results at the group level).
+In \cite{Shaynkman:2004vu}, the structure of $\so_\C(2+d)$ modules (where the subscript $\C$ is used to denote the complexified algebra) was spelled out using BGG resolutions for generalised Verma modules (see \cite{Gavrilik:1975ae,Klimyk:1976ac} for earlier similar results at the group level).
 On the representation theory side (as recalled in \hyperref[app:bgg]{Appendix \ref{app:bgg}}), they consist of a series of homomorphisms between generalised Verma modules, induced by particular elements of the Weyl group and such that the module in the image of each of these maps is a submodule of the previous one. \\

 Let us also introduce the following notations: \begin{itemize} \item A height-$p$ Young diagram, with $p \leqslant r$ will be denoted: